Sriram-developer/weather-app-verlynk/README.md

-This project is made for the purpose of Verlynk Company Task using React and Open Source API (meteo) Add styling is done with Tailwindcss
+This project is made for the purpose of Verlynk Company Software Developer (Front-end) Task using React and Open Source API (meteo) And styling is done with Tailwindcss